-When I started teaching I knew centers were an important part of an early childhood classroom.
-I knew we learned about them in college and I had seen them set up in different environments that I had observed in.
-I didn’t fully understand centers and why they were important until the second week of school my very first year.
+When I started teaching, I knew centers were an important part of an early childhood classroom.
+I knew we learned about them in college, and I had seen them set up in different environments that I had observed.
+I didn’t fully understand centers and why they were necessary until the second week of school, my very first year.

-To be honest, the centers in my classroom my first year, that first week were a wreak.
+To be honest, the centers in my classroom during my first year, that first week, were a wreck.
 I had no idea what I was doing.
-I had no idea how to implement them, what they should consist of or why I was having students “play” in them.
-I learned a lot and I believe I had very engaging, differentiated and effective centers in my classroom.
+I had no idea how to implement them, what they should consist of, or why I was having students “play” in them.
+I learned a lot, and I believe I had very engaging, differentiated, and effective centers in my classroom.

 Centers are an important part of a classroom environment because: